devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

     #SBATCH -N 1                # Ensure that all cores are on one machine
     #SBATCH -t 0-1:00           # Runtime in D-HH:MM (or use minutes)
     #SBATCH --mem 100           # Memory in MB
-    #SBATCH -J frog_fastqc      # Job name
+    #SBATCH -J var_call_ecoli      # Job name
-    #SBATCH -o fastqc.out       # File to which standard out will be written
+    #SBATCH -o var_call_ecoli.out       # File to which standard out will be written
-    #SBATCH -e fastqc.err       # File to which standard err will be written
+    #SBATCH -e var_call_ecoli.err       # File to which standard err will be written
     #SBATCH --mail-type=ALL     # Type of email notification: BEGIN,END,FAIL,ALL
-    #SBATCH --mail-user=rmf@123.com # Email to which notifications will be sent
+    #SBATCH --mail-user=<your-email@here.com> # Email to which notifications will be sent

-    #rest of the script we already made

-What we'd like to do is run this script on a compute node for every FASTQ -- pleasantly parallelizing our workflow.
-And now is where we'll use the for loop with the power of the cluster.
+What we'd like to do is run this script on a compute node for every trimmed FASTQ -- pleasantly parallelizing our workflow.
+And now is where we'll use the for loop with the power of the cluster:

     for fq in data/trimmed_fastq/*.fastq
     do
       sbatch run_variant_call_on_file.sh $fq
       sleep 1
     done

-***Make sure you run the For loop-containing submission script from the login node***

 What you should see on the output of your screen would be the jobIDs that are returned from the scheduler for each of the jobs that you submitted.